 Slow Cooker Pulled Pork

-- 500 g Pork shoulder - fat trimmed, cut into chunks
+- 950 g (2 lb) Pork shoulder - fat trimmed

-- Slow cooker all cook things at different rates.
+- Slow cookers all cook things at different rates.
 You want to make sure that you don't overcook your pork as it will dry out.
 The pork is cooked when it easily shreds with a fork.

 - If there is a lot of juice in your slow cooker after you take the joint out to shred, then you might want to remove some of the mixture before putting the shredded meat back in.